 What is the National Dish of Antigua?

-Fungie is sometimes simplified as “Antiguan polenta” but essentially it is cornmeal cooked with water and pepper and stirred until it has the texture of mashed potatoes.
+Fungie is sometimes simplified as “Antiguan polenta” but essentially it is cornmeal cooked with okra water and may be seasoned with onions or peppers and stirred until it has the texture of mashed potatoes.

 Is Antigua Vegetarian Friendly?